How to Plan Food for a Canoe Camping Trip

 Need Help Planning Food for Your Trip?

-Backcountry Foodie is your go-to resource for more than 200 dietitian-created backpacking recipes and a one-of-a-kind automated meal planning tool.
+Backcountry Foodie is your go-to resource for over 200 dietitian-created backpacking recipes and a one-of-a-kind automated meal planning tool.
 The meal planner even creates itemized shopping lists for you!
 Meal prep has never been easier.

 Backcountry Foodie Blog Banner Image - Meal Planner